Vincross/mind-documentation/APIReference/drivers/hexabody.md

 	JointNumberNotSupport   error = errors.New("The joint number is not support") WrongGaitType           error = errors.New("Wrong gait type.")
 	OverflowStepLengthRatio error = errors.New("The step length ratio should be (0, 1].")
+	LegPositionInvalid      error = errors.New("The leg postion is invalid.")
+	SelectGaitWhileWalking  error = errors.New("Cound not select gait while the hexa is walking.")
 )
 ```